 So-called 'honour-based' violence (HBA) encompasses crimes which have been committed to protect or defend the honour of the family and/or the community, including Female Genital Mutilation (FGM), forced marriage, and practices such as breast ironing.
 All forms of so-called HBA are abusive (regardless of the motivation) and should be handled and escalated as such.
-Where staff are concerned that a child might be at risk of HBA, they must contact the Designated g) Female Genital Mutilation (FGM)

-Safeguarding Lead as a matter of urgency.
+Where staff are concerned that a child might be at risk of HBA, they must contact the Designated Safeguarding Lead as a matter of urgency.